rubenerd/rubenerd.com/content/post/2019/storage-versus-ram-configurability.md

 The primary advantage of storage over CPU and RAM is that it can be offloaded easier.
 If you run short of drive space, your constraint becomes bandwidth to a remote file or backup server, or the number of ports for an external drive.
 Your Commodore VIC-20 could have more external RAM plugged in, but we can't with our laptops.

-*(You could make the case that CPU and RAM can be expanded by using a cloud instance or server hardware send your intensive tasks, but it might be stretching it for non-technical users.
-Storage is still easier).*
+*(One could make the case that CPU and RAM can be expanded by using a cloud instance or server hardware to send your intensive tasks to as well).*

 The justifications and tradeoffs Apple made for soldered on, non-upgradeable RAM is beyond the scope of this post.
 But for my purchasing decisions for sealed hardware, I'd spend more on RAM before storage, or CPU now that I think about it.